ColuLocalNetwork/CLN-solidity/docs/reference/IssuanceFactory.md

 - **State mutability**: `nonpayable`
 - **Signature hash**: `590e1ae3`

-give back cc and get a rfund back in CLN, can only be called after sale ended and if softcap not reached
+Give back CC and get a refund back in CLN, dev can only be called after sale ended and the softcap not

 #### Outputs